 The Python os library provides a number of functions that you can use to work with operating systems.
 The functions included in the os module work on any modern operating system, whether it is Windows, Linux, or Mac.

-os.listdir() method lists files and folders in a given directory.
+In Python, the os.listdir() method lists files and folders in a given directory.
 The method does not return special entries such as ‘.’ and ‘..’, which the operating system uses to navigate through different directories.

 Here’s the syntax for the listdir method: